 Online version: An online version of the film will be made available for those who are unable to attend the event in person.

 Queen Green is an exhibition of new works by artist Susie Green inspired by her residency at Dalby Forest in the North Yorks Moors.
 The exhibition celebrates erotic encounters with nature, and moments of confidence and fragility, growth and decay, lightness and dark.
 Works on paper and large cut-out mixed forms mounted onto wooden trellis portray powerful, blossoming, shapeshifting bodies.

 Queen Green is supported by Crescent Arts, Scarborough Museums Trust, Arts Council England and Forestry England.

 Curated by Martha Cattell and John Heffernan

-The Earth Lab got some great newspaper coverage in December, 2022 when fabulous man about town and cleaver staff writer Tony Bravo imbedded with us for three days.
-Award winning photographer Lea Suzuki did a photo shoot in Holly Park in the Bernal Hill neighborhood.
+The Earth Lab SF got some great newspaper coverage in December 2021 when a fabulous man about town, staff writer Tony Bravo imbedded with us for three days.
+Award-winning photographer Lea Suzuki did a photo shoot in Holly Park in the Bernal Hill neighborhood.
 Tony Bravo managed to credit all the right people and places and we couldn’t have been happier with the piece.
 Click here to see the whole piece by Tony Bravo.